nic-obert/rusty-vm/vm/debugger.md

 For instance, if the debugger stops VM execution and wants to read the registers state, it shall wait until the VM updated counter is incremented.
 The updated counter shall be the last field to be updated when changes to shared memory are made by the VM process.
 This counter is necessary so that the debugger process knows whether the VM process has received the message and when it has finished responding.

+The CPU registers region is placed first to keep it aligned to the size of a register entry (8 bytes).